 - The Central Bank creates money electronically.
 (This is similar effect to printing money, except they are increasing bank reserves which don’t need to be printed in the form of cash)

 - The Central Bank uses these extra reserves to buy various securities.
 These include government bond and corporate bonds.

 Buying these securities achieves two things:

-- Banks sell assets (bonds) for cash.
+- Increased liquidity.
+Banks sell assets (bonds) for cash.
 Therefore banks see an increase in their liquidity (cash reserves).
 In theory, the bank will then be more willing to lend to customers.
 This lending will be important for increasing investment and consumer spending.

 - Lower interest rates.
 Buying assets reduce their interest rate.
 Lower interest rates on these securities may also encourage banks to lend rather than keep securities which are paying low interest.
 Higher lending should help improve economic growth.

 - Increase bank lending leading to higher investment.
 This should stimulate economic growth

 - Increase inflation.
 Quantitative easing may be pursued when there is underlying core-inflation close to 0%.
 0% inflation and deflation can lead to lower spending and economic growth.
 Therefore, aiming for a higher inflation rate can encourage spending.

-1. After quantitative easing was introduced in 2009, there was a partial recovery.
+After quantitative easing was introduced in 2009, there was a partial recovery.
 But, economic growth was very slow.
-The UK entered a double dip recession in 2012.
+The UK entered a double-dip recession in 2012.